 - Find ways to stay calm when angry.
 It’s normal to get angry or irritated sometimes.
 Learn to recognize “trigger situations” and do something about them before you lose control.
 Try taking deep breaths for a few moments.
 Consider having a “quiet area” where people can go when they are upset.
 Or you can just stop talking and leave the room for a while.
 Sit down as a family and talk about what everyone can do to stay calm.

 - Avoid humiliating or mocking your child.
-This can make children feel bad about themselves.
-It can lead to a lack of self-confidence and, in turn, problems with schoolwork, illness, and trouble getting along with friends.
-Unfair criticism and sarcasm also hurts the bond of trust between children and parents.
-Be mindful of how you speak to your children.
-Give them the room to make mistakes as they learn new skills.
+This can lead to a lack of self-confidence and, in turn, problems with schoolwork, illness, and trouble getting along with friends.
+Criticism and sarcasm also hurts the bond of trust between children and parents.
+Give children the room to make mistakes as they learn new skills.

 - Be willing to apologize.
 Parents need to be able to apologize to their children if what they said was not what they meant.
 Calmly explain what you really wanted to say.
-By doing this you’re being a good role model.
+By doing this, you’re being a good role model.
 You’re showing how important it is to apologize after hurting someone.
-You’re teaching that it’s possible to work through problems with respect for the other person.

 - Ask questions that help children solve problems on their own.
 When parents hear their child has a problem, it’s tempting to step in and take over.
 But this can harm a child’s ability to find solutions on his or her own.
-A helpful approach is to ask good questions.
-Examples include, “What do you think you can do in this situation?” and “If you choose a particular solution, what will be the consequences of that choice?”
+Examples include, “What do you think you could do in this situation?”

 - Encourage sharing and helping.
-There are many ways to do this.
-Together you and your child can prepare food in a homeless shelter or go on a fundraising walk-a-thon.
-You can help out elderly neighbors or needy families.
 This teaches children that what they do can make a difference in the lives of others.